 The lava flow looks beautiful from above

-Barriers were put up to try and delay the lava flow from reaching Nátthagi and Suðurstrandarvegur road, where it seems to be heading, but the lava flow is so forceful that it broke down the barriers.
-We will see if other barriers can be put up closer to the road.
-Suðurstrandarvegur is one of 2 escape routes for the inhabitants of close by Grindavík town.
+Barriers were put up to try to delay the lava flow from reaching Nátthagi and Suðurstrandarvegur road, where it seems to be heading, but the lava flow is so forceful that it broke down the barriers.

-Seeing that there are centuries since a volcanic eruption took place on the Reykjanesskagi peninsula, then we don't know if it will stop soon or if the peninsula has just started to wake up, as it were.
-And then who knows where it will start erupting on the peninsula, so the roads have to be protected.
+Given that it has been centuries since a volcanic eruption on the Reykjanes peninsula, we don't know whether it will stop soon or if the peninsula has just started to wake up, as it were.

-This is my second helicopter ride as a couple of years earlier I had joined a helicopter ride to the Hagavíkurlaugar/Ölfusvatnslaugar geothermal area:
+This is my second helicopter ride, as a couple of years earlier, I had joined a helicopter ride to the Hagavíkurlaugar/Ölfusvatnslaugar geothermal area:

-A fantastic Helicopter ride with Norðurflug to a Geothermal Area in South-Iceland
+A fantastic Helicopter ride with Norðurflug to a Geothermal Area in South Iceland

 Have a lovely time in Iceland :)